subract/subract.github.io/content/posts/dashy/index.md

 {{< box info >}}
 **Get the flag**

+**Update 4/19**: I've **decommisioned** my demo instances, since they've pretty much run their course.
+You can always download Dashy yourself to test out the exploits!

 Before we get into why Dashy's authentication doesn't protect your dashboard in the way you might expect, I offer a challenge for the curious:

 I've stood up two demo instances, both running the latest version as of the time of writing (v2.1.2, Mar 27, 2024).
 Dashy's [built-in authentication](https://github.com/Lissy93/dashy/blob/165809000840835720e444523a9e1c2eb478f1f9/docs/authentication.md#built-in-auth) protects the first, while [its Keycloak integration](https://github.com/Lissy93/dashy/blob/165809000840835720e444523a9e1c2eb478f1f9/docs/authentication.md#keycloak) protects the second.